qhwi/Hweplir/README.md

-# Overview
+# Hweplir - Discord CTF Management bot

-Hweplir is a self-hosted bot that I created for personal servers, comprises of some basic CTF management commands (mainly for display CTFs info, fast create/delete and auto hide/view CTF discussion Categories).
+Hweplir is a self-hosted bot that I created for personal servers, comprises of some basic CTF management commands *(mainly for display CTFs info, fast create/delete with CTFTime API integration, auto hide/view CTF discussion Categories)*.

+This bot makes use of the new Discord slash command and Buttons using `discord.py` 2.0!

 Contribution and suggestion is highly welcome:)
-This bot makes use of the new Discord slash command and Buttons using `discord.py` 2.0!

 # Setup

 ## Create the bot

 First, head to <a href="https://discord.com/developers/applications">Discord's Developer Portal</a>, and create a new Application.

 Next, config your bot information in the `General Information` and `Bot` section.

 Note: make sure to toggle on the `Gateway Intents`+ Copy the bot's `TOKEN` and store it somewhere safe for now.

 Finally, go to `OAuth2/URL Generator` and generate a bot invite url, then add the bot to your server!

 ## Installation